 Cargo pants are designed for very niche outdoor conditions, and this is why they are probably the most comfortable pants around.
 They are light and sized to the tea!
 They also give you plenty of room to move around in.
 Cargo pants are known for avoiding friction, unlike denim pants.
 They also allow for flexibility with elastic waistbands.
 These are not the most fashionable but they do make the world of difference when you are outdoors.

-There are many ways to classify a cargo pant, based on the style and ability.
+There are many ways to classify cargo pants, based on style and ability.
 Here is a brief run-down on the top cargo pants that are available for outdoor activities.

 These pants are primarily designed for comfort.
 Some of these pants have vents at strategic locations, such as meshed pockets or hidden in the crotch area to aid circulation and keep the wearer cool.
 Pants with such vent systems are great to have when hiking or trekking in hot weather.